themaxsandelin/code-theme/README.md

 # Code theme
 This is a simple code styled theme I made for Google Chrome.

-Feel free to improve it hover you like 🙂
+Feel free to improve it however you like 🙂

 ## License
 [MIT](LICENSE) © [Max Sandelin](https://maxsandelin.com)